-Exclusive License to Clinical Trials of LSD, Psilocybin, and MDMA with UHB Liechti Lab R&D Collaboration
+R&D Collaboration & Exclusive License to Clinical Trials of LSD, MDMA, DMT, Psilocybin, Mescaline

-On March 1, 2020, the Company announced that it had signed a multi-year, exclusive collaboration with the UHB Liechti Lab, the world-leading psychedelics pharmacology and clinical research group at the UHB Liechti Lab in Basel, Switzerland.
-Under the agreement, MindMed gained exclusive worldwide rights to data access, compounds, and patent rights associated with the UHB Liechti Lab's research with LSD and psilocybin.
-On June 1, 2020, an amendment was signed to include methylenedioxymethylamphetamine (MDMA) as part of the collaboration agreement, allowing MindMed to get access to data from preclinical studies and completed or ongoing LSD and MDMA clinical trials.
-MindMed has begun working with the UHB Liechti Lab to file patents for the data and clinical trials it has generated over a 10-year period and from current ongoing trials.
+On April 1, 2020, the Corporation announced that it had signed a multi-year, exclusive collaboration with the UHB Liechti Lab, the world-leading psychedelics pharmacology and clinical research group based in Basel, Switzerland.
+Pursuant to the agreement, the Corporation acquired exclusive worldwide rights to data, compounds, and patent rights associated with the UHB Liechti Lab's research with LSD and other psychedelic compounds, including data from preclinical studies and completed or ongoing LSD and MDMA clinical trials.
+The Corporation has commenced work with the UHB Liechti Lab to file patent applications for the data and clinical trials it has generated over a 10-year period and from current ongoing trials.

-MindMed will support ongoing and planned R&D clinical trials and commercial development trials under the direction of Professor Dr. Liechti.
-Professor Dr. Liechti will have primary responsibility for the development of the selected compounds, and MindMed will provide research funding and milestone payments in return for the exclusive license to existing and future data and intellectual property generated from clinical trials.
-The UHB Liechti Lab will receive royalties and development revenue on any products marketed through the collaboration.
+The Corporation will support ongoing and planned R&D clinical trials and commercial development trials under the direction of Professor Dr. Liechti.
+Professor Dr. Liechti will have primary responsibility for the development of the selected compounds, and the Corporation will provide research funding and milestone payments in return for the exclusive license to existing and future data and intellectual property generated from clinical trials.
+UHB Liechti Lab will receive royalties and development revenue on any products marketed through the collaboration.